The information provided here was

 The Faculty Services Office is the first point of contact for faculty personnel issues.
 Under the leadership of the Provost, the FSO provides a wide range of services for the faculty community, including appointments and reappointments, rank and tenure processes, recruitments, policy interpretation and procedure compliance, sabbatical eligibility tracking, payroll, and employment file maintenance.
 The FSO is also a liaison for faculty between schools/colleges and the Provost.

-The Help Desk is the primary contact point between the Office of Information Technology (OIT) and the SU community.
+The Help Desk is the primary contact point between Information Technology Services (ITS) and the SU community.
 Contact the Help Desk for assistance with network access, password resets, network folders, email, and problems with your laptop or desktop.
 The Help Desk also provides referrals for assistance with more advanced questions or projects.
 The Help Desk is available by phone and email 24 hours a day, 7 days a week.

 Media Services provides the technology, training, and support for all classroom technologies on campus.
 Offering over 100 technology-enhanced classrooms, video conferencing, and equipment checkout (such as video cameras, projectors, and document cameras), Media Services is available to help you with instructional technology needs in the classroom.
 Media Services also provides audio/visual support for conferences and events.
 For technology malfunctions during class or event sessions, please call the Help Desk at x5571 for immediate assistance.
 To make a request for event technology needs, please work with your event coordinator in the Conference and Event Services Department.